99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

   ex response 400 not healthy
 - Health checks
 - When it finds that an instance is unhealthy, it TERMINATES that instance and launches a new one.
 CAN ONLY MANIPULATE THEM IF THEY HAVE AN ASG ATTACHED!!
   ASG actually removes/adds new instances, not ALB Itself.
+- Separate public traffic from private traffic
+- Build a highly available system

 4 types:
 - classic load balancer: deprecated

 - application load balancer (ALB): routs https, websocket traffic!!
+  - ALB access logs - Elastic Load Balancing provides access logs that capture detailed information about requests sent to your load balancer.
   -  3 possible target types: Instance, IP and Lambda
   -  You can NOT specify PUBLICLY routable IP addresses to an ALB
   -  load bal. to multiple http apps. across machines (target group), TYPES: ec2 instances/ec2 tasks/lambda